-Reality generates edge cases faster than law can address them.
+Three forces outpace every oversight body built before 2010.
 Courts take years.
 Journalism takes weeks.
 Corporate fraud takes hours.
 By the time institutions respond, the evidence has been deleted.

 By the time courts rule on Cambridge Analytica, TikTok weaponizes the same techniques at 100x scale.
 The Pravda network infected 10 leading AI tools with 3.6M propaganda pieces.
+Anthropic's own research finds that as few as 250 malicious documents can backdoor a large language model, the floor of an attack is no longer a percentage of training data, but a small file.

 Traditional institutions were designed when evidence was scarce, records durable, manipulation expensive.
 Now deletion is free, AI synthesis is instant, and change is exponential.